Shuffle/detection-parser/README.md

 Works on most platforms.
 The power of heimdall should shine when you have a lot of emails to process but you want to write simple code that is also fast.

 - [ ] Add support for outlook API result
+- [x] Add support for gmail API result
-- [ ] Add support for gmail API result
+- [ ] Add support for gmail API when in mass
 - [ ] Make setup.py pull the right binary during install instead of having everything in the repo.